MIT-JCL/mit-jcl.github.io/src/content/post/response.md

 title: "MIT JCL Response to the JAA Letter"
 description: "We, the Jewish students, staff, faculty, and alumni who are not represented by the so-called “MIT Jewish Alumni Alliance” (JAA), are writing to you to contest the recent open letter purporting to speak for all Jewish MIT alumni.
 This letter contains absurd and insidious fallacies.
 We address these below."
 publishDate: "21 Mar 2025"
-tags: ["statement"]
+tags: ["statement", "response", "open-letter"]
 draft: false
 ---

 Dear President Kornbluth,

 We, the Jewish students, staff, faculty, and alumni who are not represented by the so-called “MIT Jewish Alumni Alliance” (JAA), are writing to you to contest the recent open letter purporting to speak for all Jewish MIT alumni.
 This letter contains absurd and insidious fallacies.
 We address these below.

 But first, some necessary context setting:

 1. We are writing this letter two days after Israel broke its ceasefire agreement by commencing a brutal bombing campaign — dropping bombs onto a starving people (starving, because Israel has illegally imposed a blockade on food and aid, in direct defiance of the agreement).
 Israel mercilessly slaughtered [over four hundred](https://apnews.com/live/latest-updates-israel-launches-new-wave-of-airstrikes-across-gaza-after-ceasefire-talks-stall) people in one night.
 Many of those killed were children (Israel’s most [popular](https://www.israelhayom.co.il/culture/tv/article/15043007) news channel labeled them “[operatives](https://x.com/ireallyhateyou/status/1902045105155948600#m)”).